HGF Sheffield have been supporting local innovation and technology in Yorkshire since 1999.

 Use our ‘People Finder’ to discover the wealth of talent and skills that make up the teams at HGF.
 Select a speciality or search for a team member by name, and use their ‘Contact Card’ to get in touch.

 Harry’s current practice spans telecommunications, electronics, computer architecture and software-related inventions.
-In 2000, Harry joined Harrison Goddard Foote as a Partner in the Sheffield office and is the Head of the firm’s electronics and software group.
+In 2000, Harry joined HGF as a Partner in the Sheffield office and is the Head of the firm’s electronics and software group.